IBM/watson-machine-learning-samples/cloud/ai-service-templates/langgraph-react-agent/README.md

 ```

-## Playing with the template locally
+## Executing the app locally
 It is possible to run (or even debug) the ai-service locally, however it still requires creating the connection to the IBM Cloud.
 In order to execute the function to be deployed within your local environment:
-1) populate the `config.toml` file with your necessary credentials,
+1) populate the `config.toml` file with any necessary credentials,
 2) run the `examples/execute_ai_service_locally.py` script using:
     ```sh
     python examples/execute_ai_service_locally.py